abpio/abp-commercial-docs/en/modules/account/impersonation.md

 ```
 #### HttpApi.Host

-Don't need to do anything.
+No need to do anything here.

 #### Web